A 2-approximation algorithm for the softwired parsimony problem on binary, tree-child phylogenetic networks: Introduction

 \section{Introduction}

 Given a set $\Gamma =\{1,2,\dots,n\}$ of $n\geq 3$ distinct species, or more abstractly \emph{taxa}, a \emph{phylogenetic tree} of $\Gamma$ is an ordered triplet $(T,\phi,w)$ such that $T$ is a tree having $n$ leaves, $\phi$ is a bijection between the leaves of $T$ and the taxa in $\Gamma$, and $w$ is a vector of non-negative weights associated to the edges of $T$.
 The high-level idea is that $T$ represents the pattern of diversification events throughout evolutionary history that give rise to the set of taxa $\Gamma$, and $w$ represents the quantity of evolutionary change along a given edge.
-A \emph{phylogenetic network} of $\Gamma$ is an extension of the definition of a phylogenetic tree $(T,\phi,w)$ to an ordered triplet $(N,\phi,w)$ where $N$ is a connected graph with $n$ vertices of in-degree 1 and out-degree 0.
+A \emph{phylogenetic network} of $\Gamma$ is an extension of the definition of a phylogenetic tree $(T,\phi,w)$ to an ordered triplet $(N,\phi,w)$ where $N$ is a connected \CorrB{directed acyclic rooted} graph with $n$ vertices of in-degree 1 and out-degree 0.
 Hereinafter, given the existence of the bijection $\phi$, with a little abuse of notation, we use the terms phylogenetic tree $T$ and network $N$ (and a same symbol) to indicate both a phylogenetic tree and network and the associated graph, respectively.
 An example for a phylogenetic tree and network is shown in Figure~\ref{intro1}.
 For $x,y\in\mathbb{N}$, denote the \emph{Hamming distance} $d_H$ of $x$ and $y$ by $d_H(x,y)=1$ if $x\neq y$ and $d_H(x,y)=0$ otherwise.
-Given a phylogenetic network $N$ of $\Gamma$ and, for a positive integer $p$, a function $C:\Gamma\to\{0,1,\dots,p\}$, called a \emph{character} of $\Gamma$, the \emph{Softwired Parsimony Score Problem} (SPS) consists of finding a phylogenetic tree $T=(V,E)$ of $\Gamma$ isomorphic up to edge subdivisons to a subtree of $N$ and an extension $C'$ of $C$ to $V$ that minimizes
+Given a phylogenetic network $N$ of $\Gamma$ and, for a positive integer $p$, a function $C:\Gamma\to\{0,1,\dots,p\}$, called a \emph{character} of $\Gamma$ (over the set of \emph{states} $\{0,1,\dots,p\}$), the \emph{Softwired Parsimony Score Problem} (SPS) consists of finding a phylogenetic tree $T=(V,E)$ of $\Gamma$ isomorphic up to edge subdivisons to a subtree of $N$ \CorrB{such that the isomorphism is the identity map on $\Gamma$} and \CorrB{a map $C':V\to\{0,1,\dots,p\}$ with $C'(x)=C(x)$ for all $x\in\Gamma$, called an \emph{extension}} of $C$ to $V$, that minimizes

-It can be shown that the phylogenetic tree shown the right in Figure~\ref{intro1}, and the indicated extension, is an optimal solution to the SPS instance formed by the taxa $\Gamma$, phylogenetic network $N$ and character $C$ in the same figure.
+It can be shown that the phylogenetic tree shown \CorrB{on} the right in Figure~\ref{intro1}, and the indicated extension, is an optimal solution to the SPS instance formed by the taxa $\Gamma$, phylogenetic network $N$ and character $C$ in the same figure.